BonsaiDen/JavaScript-Garden/doc/arrayctor.md

 ### In conclusion

 The use of the `Array` constructor should be avoided as much as possible.
 The `[]` notation is definitely preferred.
-It is shorter and has a clear syntax, and is therefore increasing the readability of code and helps to avoid subtle mistakes.
+It is shorter and has a clearer syntax; thus, it also  increases the readability of code.